ycrypto/salty/qemu-tests/README.md

 Contains tests for `salty` running on QEMU.

-Uses the Cortex-M33 `musca-b1`, as it has DSP instructions.
+Uses the Cortex-M33 `musca-b1`, as it has DSP instructions and is in standard QEMU.

+This requires QEMU 4.0!

-Run tests: `make run`
+Run tests: `make test`